 A qualified inspector should be engaged every 12 months to inspect spreader beams, and record this inspection on your Lifting Equipment Asset Register.
 This inspection is in accordance with the relevant Australian Standards.

 Any damages to the equipment requires it to be tagged out for non-use and repaired and inspected by a qualified technician before it can be used.

 9. Understand the Difference Between crane spreader beams and crane lifting beams

-It’s important to understand the difference between crane spreader and lifting beams so you use the right beam for the job.
+It’s important to understand the difference between crane spreader beams and lifting beams so you use the right beam for the job.
 Anthony Cushlaw of Britlift puts it simply:

-“Any beam where the load being lifted mainly puts a bending stress in the beam will be referred to as a lifting beam.
+“Any beam where the load being lifted mainly puts bending stress in the beam will be referred to as a lifting beam.

 Any beam where the load being lifted mainly puts a compressive stress in the beam will be referred to as a spreader beam.”

 You can read an in-depth explanation of the differences between spreader and lifting beams to better understand when each should be used here.

 Incorrect use of crane spreader beams and crane lifting beams is an all too common cause of industrial lifting accidents.
 It is important that all workers are aware of spreader beam workplace health and safety requirements, and workplaces implement best practice spreader beam safety protocols to prevent crane lifting accidents.